ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/about.md

 - (July 1, 2025) The [TRUMAN project](https://www.truman-horizon.eu/) funded by EU Horizon 2020 funding programme kicks off!
 The PS group is contributing to Work Package 3 (AI Methods).
 - (June 25, 2025) I participated in the committee of Ngakan Nyoman Kutha Krisnawijaya's PhD thesis defence at Wageningen University: "Architectural Design of Data Management and Analytics Platforms for Smart Farming"
 - (June 2025) Sidhharth Balakrishan successfully defended his [MSc thesis](https://purl.utwente.nl/essays/106412): "Earable-Based Visual Distraction Monitoring in Cyclists"
-- (May 7, 2025) I participated in the committee of Diah Harnoni Apriyanti's PhD thesis defence at the University of Twente: "Towards explainable orchid flower identification"

 - (April 16, 2025) Together with [Nitinder Mohan](https://www.nitindermohan.com/), we organized the [CompSys](https://www.compsys.science/) track at [IctOpen](https://ictopen.nl/)
 - On April 2, I'll be speaking at the Science Track of the [National Autonomous Systems Congress](https://www.edih-nn.com/events/national-congress-autonomous-systems-2025-with-keynote-by-aaron-saunders-cto-boston-dynamics/) 2025 in the Netherlands
 - (March 17, 2025) I participated in the committee of Lin Zhou's PhD thesis defence at Hasso Plattner Institute (University of Potsdam): "Personalized Mobile Gait Analysis: Towards Wearable-Based Rehabilitation in Daily Life"